1972 United States Senate election in Maine

 The 1972 United States Senate election in Maine was held on November 7, 1972.
 Incumbent Republican U.S. Senator Margaret Chase Smith ran for re-election to a fifth term, but was defeated by Democrat William Hathaway.
 As of 2025, this was the last time the Democrats won the Class 2 Senate seat from Maine.

-As of 2022, this remains one of only two times in history (along with the 1846 election) that a Democrat has been elected to this seat for a full term, and the only such instance since the founding of the Republican Party.
+To date, this remains one of only two times in history (along with the 1846 election) that a Democrat has been elected to this seat for a full term, and the only such instance since the founding of the Republican Party.
+Maine was one of fifteen states alongside Alabama, Arkansas, Colorado, Delaware, Georgia, Iowa, Louisiana, Minnesota, Mississippi, Montana, New Hampshire, Rhode Island, South Dakota and West Virginia that were won by Republican President Richard Nixon in 1972 that elected Democrats to the United States Senate.

 Background

 A very popular senator, Margaret Chase Smith was at first seen as the overwhelming favorite to win the November election.
 However, after a disastrous meeting with college students at Colby College in Waterville, Maine on May 10, 1970, her standing was hurt gravely with young voters in Maine.
 In the meeting, she reaffirmed her strong support for the Vietnam War, while her Democratic colleague, Edmund Muskie, spoke out against it.
 However, the biggest blow came when she answered "No" to a student asking if U.S. troops were stationed in Laos.
 Immediately after, former Marine Everett Carson spoke into the microphone, explaining that he was a platoon commander in Vietnam and had been sent on search and destroy missions over the Laotian border and into Laotian territory.
 Smith was unable to respond, and the incident became widely publicized, leading to an even stronger feeling with voters that she was uninformed and out of touch with what they wanted.
 Furthermore, she lost support from the increasingly powerful women's movement, who endorsed her opponent instead.